 Raise your voice for healthy lakes!

-(We protect our sources – especially our drinking sources – so the identity of this lake will remain protected.)
+(We protect our sources – especially our sources for drinking water – so the identity of this lake will remain protected.)